fhstp/SCBM/ICL & CoT experiments/ICL-python/README.md

 These notebooks implement ICL experiments where examples from training data are used to prompt large language models (LLMs) for few-shot classification.
 Each notebook follows a two-step process:

 1. **Example Selection**: Automatically selects representative examples from training data for each class
+> Addiationaly the folder `icl_prompts` contains the prompts (including examples) employed in our work.
 2. **ICL Inference**: Uses selected examples to prompt GPT-4o for classification on test data

 ## Notebooks